-EOC Director The EOC Director is responsible for coordination of response effort from corporate to support the Field Response Team (FRT) and for efforts to ensure business continuity during the incident.
-The EOC Director determines the level of activation of the Emergency Supported Team (EST) and assigns all positions to meet the required level of activation.
+EOC Director EOC Director The EOC Director is responsible for coordination of response of from corporate to support the Field Response Team (FRT) and efforts to ensure business continuity during the incident.
+The E Director determines the level of activation of the Emergency Sup Team (EST) and assigns all positions to meet the required level activation.
 Communications & Media Serves as the coordination point for all public information, media relations and internal information sources.
-Communications & Media responsible for preparing the FRT and the EST to deal successful with internal and external communication.
+Communications & Media is responsible for preparing the FRT and the EST to deal successfully with internal and external communication.
 Regulatory / Government Liaison Provides regulatory guidance and advice to the EST as well as to be a liaison between responding government agencies and the company.
 The Regulatory / Government Liaison is responsible for providing support to the field Liaison Officer.
-Incident Support Manager is the main link between the FRT and the EST and is the main informant for the EST. The Incident Support Manager speaks directly with the field Deputy Incident Commander, assigned, or the field Incident Commander.
-The Incident Support Manager provides operational, public safety, planning and logistic advice and support to assist the FRT with developing an effective field Incident Action Plan (IAP).
-Business Impact Support Manager The role of business impact is to identify and work to mitigate all of the negative impacts of the incident on the business as well as to provide business advice and support.
-The Business Impact Support Manager provides support to the Company in the areas of finance / accounting legal, marketing, risk management and insurance.
-Admin Support Manager The Admin Support Manager provides administrative and technical support to the Company in the areas of human resources, information technology, travel, security and reception.
+Incident Support Manager The Incident Support Manager is the main link between the FRT and the EST and is the main informant for the EST. The Incident Support Manager speaks directly with the field Deputy Incident Commander, if assigned, or the field Incident Commander.
+The Incident Support Manager provides operational, public safety, planning and logistics advice and support to assist the FRT with developing an effective field Incident Action Plan (IAP).
+Business Impact Support Manager Business Impact Support Manager The role of business impact is to identify and work to mitigate all of the business advice and support.
+The Business Impact Support Manager provides support to the Company in the areas of finance / accountin legal, marketing, risk management and insurance.
+Admin Support Manager Admin Support Manager The Admin Support Manager provides administrative and technical support to the Company in the areas of human resources, information technology, travel, security and reception.
 Health, Safety & Environment Support Manager The Health, Safety & Environment Support Manager is responsible for providing Health, Safety & Environmental support to the FRT.
 The Health, Safety & Environment Support Manager is also responsible for managing the health / safety / environmental / planning / documentation activities of the EST.

-2.6.3 Emergency Management Program Requirements
+2.6.3 Emergency Procedures Manual Requirements

 - Policy

 - Management Commitment

-- · Roles, Responsibility, Accountability and Authority
+- Roles, Responsibility, Accountability and Authority

 - Legal Requirements

 - Goals and Objectives

-- · Organization Structure
+- Organization Structure

-- Emergency Management Program Coordinator
+- Emergency Procedures Manual Coordinator

 - Document and Document Control

 - Records Management

 - Competence and Training